mmmacedo/testing-react/README.md

 For the scope of this guide functional testing === end to end testing).

 Do not test the implementation.
 Test the component from the user’s perspective.
 In other words: test what the user should see.

+Mock test in development statment.
+Call the rights API`s in production statment.

+Cypress is a Javascript End to End testing framework.
+Cypress gives you a solid platform for writing and automating UI tests.